 - ✓ Notify the school of your move. - ✓ Discuss the move with your child.
-Answer their questions and reassure them. - ✓ Ask the school for a Transfer Note to be issued and advise where to send it. - ✓ Contact the new school for information. - ✓ Make sure that all library books, text books, other school resources are returned to the school, and accounts have been paid before departure from the school. - ✓ Collect your child's belongings and school work from the school. - ✓ If moving inter-state, take with you information detailed in the Inter-State Student Data Transfer Note to assist the new school gain this important information about your child.
+Answer their questions and reassure them. - Ask the school for a Certificate of Transfer or Transfer Note to be issued and advise where to send it. - ✓ Contact the new school for information. - ✓ Make sure that all library books, text books, other school resources are returned to the school, and accounts have been paid. - ✓ Collect your child's belongings and school work from the school. - ✓ If moving inter-state, take with you information detailed in the Inter-State Student Data Transfer Note (ISDTN) to assist the new school gain this important information about your child in a timely manner.